opticdev/optic/website/blog/documenting-a-go-mux-api-with-optic.md

 Optic will start observing every activity that happens on route `http://localhost:3481`, and it will create a different log for you to review in route `http://localhost:34444/apis/1/review`.

-So, the first thing you should do is send a request to the APIs you’ve created using Postman.
+So, the first thing you should do is send a request to the APIs you've created using Postman.
 Send a request to:
 - http://localhost:3481/post/list
 - http://localhost:3481/post/1
 - http://localhost:3481/post/create